ayebear/picoes/README.md

 * **No formal declarations required**
 	* Can create components and entities in a world and query on them, without needing to define structured systems and components
 * **Strings as component keys**
-	* No need to manually track component keys like many libraries
+	* No need to manually define component keys like many libraries
 * **JSON serialization**
 	* Useful for save data and networked applications
 * **Prototypes**